-As if more than 200 dishes and 300 wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at over 400 special wine tastings, culinary demos, and specialty seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
+As if more than 300 dishes, wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at nearly 400 special wine tastings, culinary demos, and specialty seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
 End the day working off the calories by dancing and singing along to your favorite pop bands of yesterday and a few of today at the “Eat to the Beat” concerts.
 Then, simply relax and enjoy the magic of the spectacular fireworks show, IllumiNations: Reflections of Earth.

 With so much to do, eat and drink in so little time, it’s easy to become overwhelmed.
 As a festival goer since 1997, I have compiled my best tips to help you enjoy the Epcot International Food and Wine Festival to the max!

 1. GO WITH A PLAN

 Rome wasn’t built in a day, and neither was Epcot, so don’t feel like you have to eat around the entire world in one day either.
 It’s an admirable goal, but not the wisest.